Build a Multi-Language Dynamic Website with Laravel Localization

 DB_PASSWORD=

+We will create a custom table named 'languages'.
 This table will store all language names.
-Along with the name and code, it will have a status column to show Active/Inactive.
+Along with the name and code, it will have a status column to show if the language is active or inactive.

 php artisan make:model Language -m

-The above three commands will create the migration files as given below:
+The above command will create the migration file under database/migrations folder as given below:

 <yyyy_mm_dd_xxxxxx>_create_languages_table.php

-Open each migration file and Update the up() method as below:
+Open the migration file and update the up() method as below:

 Migration scripts for 'languages' table